openai/whisper/README.md

 ## Available models and languages

 There are six model sizes, four with English-only versions, offering speed and accuracy tradeoffs.
-Below are the names of the available models and their approximate memory requirements and inference speed relative to the large model.
+You can find the names of the available models and their approximate memory requirements and inference speed relative to the large model in a table below.
 The relative speeds below are measured by transcribing English speech on a A100.
 The real-world speed may vary significantly depending on many factors including the language, the speaking speed, and the available hardware.

 |  Size  | Parameters | English-only model | Multilingual model | Required VRAM | Relative speed |